FAQs: End Of Support Windows Server 2008 & SQL Server 2008

 Route 1 – Upgrade to the latest versions of Windows Server and/or SQL now, either on-premises or deployed in private or public Cloud, either DIY or managed

 Route 2 – Go ‘as a service’ and shift the responsibility, either moving workloads onto a VM within a managed Azure environment (IaaS), or transforming the workloads to platform-based services (PaaS) and going ‘serverless’

 Route 3 – As noted above, move everything into the Azure environment where Microsoft will continue support for Server and SQL 2008 for a further three years at no cost

 What should be my first step?

 The potential complexity and contracted timescales mean it is essential to establish – and establish quickly – which of the routes you should take so you can prioritise the planning and project execution.
-Redcentric is assisting organisations with this process by offering a free half-day workshop where we work through requirements and assess what might be the optimal route given all factors.
+Redcentric is assisting organisations with this process by offering support where we work through requirements and assess what might be the optimal route given all factors.

 Can Redcentric assist going forward, and if so, how?